 Finding the images to use however can become quite a chore, and very expensive if you use a lot of them.

-Hopefully you will find as much value in the free images websites that I have listed above as I did.
+Hopefully you will find as much value in the free images for commercial use websites that I have listed above as I did.
 Just make sure you thank the photographers and artist’s that took the time to create the pieces that you use.
 Without them free images wouldn’t be possible.